AtishaRibeiro/lagartixa/posts/globe/text.md

 The algorithm is quite simple, but it only works in 2D.
 1. Countries that cover only one triangle of the base are essentially already a 2D shape and the triangle they lie on is "flat".
 We can thus do a simple transformation where the triangle is transformed so it lays flat on the XY plane, and ignore the Z axis (which will then be 0).
-1. Countries that span multiple triangles of the base will have to be split into segments that each lie completely on a single triangle of the base.
-Each segment can then be treated like in the first point.
+1. Countries that span multiple triangles of the base will have to be split into segments that each lie completely on a single triangle.
+Each segment can then be treated as in the first point.

 ### Redraw the borders